Judicial Recognition of Heir

 When the heir has missed 6 months to accept the inheritance for good reasons, the court recognizes the person as the heir.
 Valid reasons include, for example, cases when the heir did not know and could not know that the inheritance was opened, a serious illness of the heir.
 Another condition for a positive court decision is to apply to the court within 6 months after the circumstances for which the heir missed the deadline for accepting the inheritance ceased to apply.

-What documents need to be prepared for the court
+What Documents Need to be Prepared for the Court?

 It is necessary to send a statement of claim to the court with the requirement to recognize the heir as having accepted the inheritance.
 Copies of the statement of claim must be attached to each of the defendants.